 Nikita Grigorov is a Ukrainian writer, journalist, and editor who was the Harriman Institute's 2022 Paul Klebnikov Fellow and resident in Paris.
 The following is an excerpt from his memoir-in-progress, which he worked on during his Harriman residency.
-It spans the period from 2014, when he fled Donetsk with his family as a 19-year-old university student after the start of Russia's first invasion, and the period following Russia's full-scale invasion in 2022, when Grigorov fled his parents' apartment in Irpin, a suburb of Kyiv that was briefly occupied by Russians and decimated at the start of the war.
+It spans the period from 2014, when he fled Donetsk with his family as a 19-year-old BY NIKITA GRIGOROV TRANSLATED FROM THE RUSSIAN BY MASHA UDENSIVA-BRENNER university student after the start of Russia's first inva-Photo: ©Yaroslav Danylchenko/Stocksy United sion, and the period following Russia's full-scale invasion in 2022, when Grigorov fled his parents' apartment in Irpin, a suburb of Kyiv that was briefly occupied by Russians and decimated at the start of the war.
 This never-before-translated excerpt describes Grigorov's experiences during the first days of Russia's 2022 invasion, when he volunteered as a copywriter and security guard for the Pirogov First Volunteer Mobile Hospital (PFVMH).
 PFVMH was founded in 2014 to provide medical aid to the Joint Forces Operation Zone-formerly Anti-Terrorist Operation Zone-within the occupied territories in Donetsk and Luhansk Oblasts and reinvigorated during the full-scale invasion.